I decided to do a mass film review — my own ad-hoc awards ceremony.

 I’m not the biggest fan of period pieces, which is why this film clocks in at number eight.
 Eddie Redmayne may grab another Oscar for his role as Danish painter Lili Elbe, one of the first transgender women to undergo sex reassignment surgery in the early 1930s.
 Redmayne’s performance is fully committed and raw.

 The casting of a cisgender actor as a transgender woman has caused much controversy.
 Many rightfully say the casting was a missed opportunity to cast a trans woman in an iconic role.
-But Redmayne drew in audiences and invited them to recognize a social dialogue rapidly building momentum: the trans movement.
+But Redmayne drew in audiences and invited them to recognize a social dialogue rapidly building momentum.
 The Danish Girl is a conversation starter that will hopefully lead to more trans actresses and actors cast in lead roles in the future.

 7. The Overnight